Autistic supremacism: Criticism

 Autism and disability researchers and writers have criticized the ideology for potentially reinforcing broader societal discrimination and exclusion.
 Many noted correlations between autism supremacy and other supremacist ideologies such as eugenics and scientific racism, engrained in common underlying patterns of hierarchical thinking.

 For Virginia Tech disability researcher Paul Heilker, who cited the existence of Aspie supremacism in 2012, the ideology was originally an attempt to define an autistic identity specifically by whiteness.
 Autism researchers Sara Acevedo and Suzanne Stoltz linked the movement to the "misuses of neurodiversity", and argued that it has its roots in white supremacist ideology, colonialism, and capitalist systems that "reinforces the archetype of the productive, neoliberal citizen".

 Sociological and disability studies researchers claimed that the movement fails to justify the ideas it defends on a factual basis.
 Hooge and Jacky (Manidoomakwakwe) Ellis expressed that the idea of a category of autistic people superior to others is not based on any objective medical basis, due to the notions of "high-functioning" and "low-functioning" autism being dynamic social categories, and not factual and fixed medical categories.

 Manifestations

 Hooge believed that contemporary media, in some cases, conveys ideas that are compatible with Aspie supremacism.
 She cited the BBC television series Sherlock, in which an unofficial Asperger syndrome diagnosis is suggested for the protagonist, who also displays characteristic behavioral traits and regularly recalls his superiority over other individuals.

-Businessman and entrepeneur Elon Musk has said "interesting observation" in response to a screen capture of a 4chan post that claimed that only "aneurotypical people" were able to think freely and be trusted with determining the objective truth.
+Businessman and entrepreneur Elon Musk has said "interesting observation" in response to a screen capture of a 4chan post that claimed that only "aneurotypical people" were able to think freely and be trusted with determining the objective truth.
 Writer Eric Garcia described his response as a representation of Musk's own descriptions of himself having Asperger syndrome and, as a result, of facing social isolation and bullying during his childhood.